jbszczepaniak/dynamodb-with-go/episode4/post.md

 # DynamoDB with Go #4

 Last time we looked at how Composite Primary Keys can improve our ability to query the DynamoDB.
-This time we'll focus on how indexes can help us even more with our access patterns.
+This time we'll focus on how indices can help us even more with our access patterns.

 In episode #3 of DynamoDB we built an oversimplified filesystem model.
 Let me share with you a single item from that filesystem so that we are on the same page on how it looked.